powsybl/powsybl-open-rao/docs/input-data/crac/import.md

 ## CRAC import/export

-The [OpenRAO CRAC object model](json) can be directly imported and exported using the openrao-crac-io-api.
+The [OpenRAO CRAC object model](json) can be directly imported and exported using the open-rao-crac-io-api.

 The JSON format - also called OpenRAO internal format - is a raw image of the CRAC object model of OpenRAO.
 It is particularly suited to exchange a CRAC java object through files, for instance to exchange CRAC data between microservices or Kubernetes pods of an application.
 It has an importer and an exporter.
 The complete round-trip (java object → export → json file → import → java object) has been designed so that the CRAC at the beginning of the chain is exactly the same as the one at the end of the chain.